 - Look for reviews on the particular orphanage.

 - Keep tabs on their donation collecting techniques.

 - Inquire about the donation statistics and records of how the donations are put to use.

 - Evaluate the living standards of the children and compare to the donations received and perform basic math to see if they both correlate.

 - Trust your gut feeling immediately if you find the activities reflecting greed or uncertainty.

 There are many scammers on the loose who feed off the emotions of common people.
-Stay vigilant to not let your emotions be targeted by the corrupted frauds of the world.
+Stay vigilant not to let the corrupted frauds of the world target your emotions.
 Donation done right is good, donation done wrong is no less than investing unknowingly in a scam.